angular/angular/aio/content/guide/ngmodule.md

 A `TitleComponent` sitting in the root folder isn't bothering anyone.
-The root `AppModule` can register the `UserService` itself, as it does currently, even if we decide to relocate the `UserService` file to the `src/app/core` folder.
+The root `AppModule` can register the `UserService` itself, as it does currently, even if you decide to relocate the `UserService` file to the `src/app/core` folder.

-Real world apps have more to worry about.
+Real-world apps have more to worry about.
-They can have several single-use components (e.g., spinners, message toasts, and modal dialogs) that appear only in the `AppComponent` template.
+They can have several single-use components (such as spinners, message toasts, and modal dialogs) that appear only in the `AppComponent` template.
-We don't import them elsewhere so they're not _shared_ in that sense.
+You don't import them elsewhere so they're not shared in that sense.
 Yet they're too big and messy to leave loose in the root folder.

 Apps often have many singleton services like this sample's `UserService`.
-Each must be registered _exactly once_, in the app root injector, when the application starts.
+Each must be registered exactly once, in the app root injector, when the application starts.

-While many Components inject such services in their constructors &mdash;
-and therefore require JavaScript `import` statements to import their symbols &mdash;
-no other component or module should define or re-create the services themselves.
+While many components inject such services in their constructors&mdash;and therefore require JavaScript `import` statements to import their symbols&mdash;no other component or module should define or re-create the services themselves.
-Their _providers_ are not shared.
+Their _providers_ aren't shared.

-We recommend collecting such single-use classes and hiding their gory details inside a `CoreModule`.
+We recommend collecting such single-use classes and hiding their details inside a `CoreModule`.
 A simplified root `AppModule` imports `CoreModule` in its capacity as orchestrator of the application as a whole.

 ## Cleanup
-Having refactored to a `CoreModule` and a `SharedModule`, it's time to cleanup the other modules.
+Having refactored to a `CoreModule` and a `SharedModule`, it's time to clean up the other modules.

 ### A trimmer _AppModule_